MikuZzy/FloquetTransient/README.md

  - 07_Additional/\*.r

 Most R scripts include commands of setting working directory.
 One may change the directory *"~/R/novogene_trimmed/"* to the directory where this repo is cloned.
+Requirements for external libraries are specified in each script.
+In general, the `quantreg` and the `parallel` package are required for running the main algorithm, and plots are created with `ggplot2` and `igraph` packages.